rohan-v8rma/data-structures-and-algorithms/README.md

 Here, `h(k)` will give us a new index to store the element `v`, which is linked with `k`.

 ![](images/hash-table.png)

+This system of organizing data results in a very fast way to find data efficiently.
+This is because since each key is mapped to a unique value – once we know a key then we can find the associated value instantly.

+### Data Encryption (Pre-image Resistance)

+In data encryption.
+Passwords can be stored in the form of their hash so that even if a database is breached, plaintext passwords are NOT accessible.

+This is because as mentioned before, good hashing functions don't allow conversion of hash-values back to the original keys, known as *pre-image resistance*.

+> ***Note:*** **Pre-image resistance** is the property of a hash function that it is hard to invert, i.e., given an element in the range of a hash function, it should be computationally infeasible to find an input that maps to that element.

 ## Collisions in Hashing